 - A change to the nipple, like a rash, ulcer or itchiness.

 - An unusual or persistent pain.

-After diagnosis and determining the stage of cancer you’re at, the doctor might recommended one or more of these treatments; Surgery, Chemotherapy, Hormone Therapy, Bisphosphonates for primary breast cancer.
+After diagnosis and determining the stage of cancer you’re at, the doctor might recommend one or more of these treatments; Surgery, Chemotherapy, Hormone Therapy, Bisphosphonates for primary breast cancer.

 Another important Breast cancer facts is about the side effects from treatment that usually include hot flushes, fatigue, pain etc.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.